cult-of-coders/apollo-live-server/README.md

   event: String

   # If Notification has required fields, your subscription may not send them
-  # because your subscription only sends changesets, just be careful so you don't have unexpected errors.
+  # because your subscription only sends changesets, just be careful so you don't have unexpected errors

-  # If that's the case, you can create your own custom type
+  # If that's the case, you can create your own custom type, or the lazy version, use JSON if you don't want control over it
   doc: Notification
 }
 ```